 Long story short, we took one Mutant, named Liz.

-If that math didn’t defer you, let’s talk about Monsters, which are even more embroiled in math, but let’s skim as much off the top of that as possible because it’s just going to get ugly.
+If that math didn’t defer you, let’s talk about Monsters, which are even more embroiled in math, but because I don’t have any entrenched rumours to debunk, I can skim off the top.
 Monsters are very strange and very risky.
-The biggest advantage of monsters is that their stats can be very high at any particular moment in the game, since they can become other monsters (but don’t count on it – in fact they’re usually too weak).
+The biggest advantage of monsters is that their stats can be very high at any particular moment in the game, since they can become monsters from a later part of the game (but don’t count on it – in fact, they’re usually too weak).
 They are also full of special Mutant-like abilities, helping them get around the Durability and Mutant randomness problems entirely.
 If you can manipulate the system, you can get a Monster made-to-order for your situation.
-The downside is that it’s not easy to manipulate the system – in fact it’s outright hostile.
+The downside is that it’s not easy to manipulate the system… in fact it’s outright hostile.
 To make matters worse, Monsters have no inventory space whatsoever.
 Their open slots are straight-up blocked!

-As I’ve said, all the monsters you fight in the wild are playable (or rather, almost all.
+As I’ve said, all the monsters you fight in the wild are playable (or rather: almost all.
 There are a small handful of enemy “monsters” that seem to represent Humans that don’t follow the rules below.
-There are even more exceptions in FFLII representing Mutants and the new playable race in FFLII).
-When you kill a Monster, there’s a chance after the battle that they’ll drop Meat, which your monsters can choose to eat (indeed, the combat victory song in SaGa 1-3 isn’t titled “Victory” but “Eat the Meat”!).
-If you eat the Meat, the Game Boy delves into is arcane math and transforms your Monster into a new form.
-In a lot of cases, this is a weaker form.
+There are even more exceptions in FFLII representing Mutants and the new playable race in FFLII), and there are a few player-exclusives to boot.
+When you kill a Monster, there’s a chance after the battle that they’ll drop Meat, which your monsters can choose to eat (indeed, the combat victory song in SaGa 1-3 isn’t titled “Victory” or anything like that, but “Eat the Meat”!).
+If you eat the Meat, the Game Boy delves into is arcane math and transforms your Monster into a new form, and sometimes this is a weaker form.
 Save-scumming wasn’t just mandatory, it’s practically being encouraged.

-I can try to explain the math behind this.
+I can try to simplify the math behind this.
 Sadly, I can’t find any online tools to simplify the process like I can for FFLII.
 When you eat the Meat, the game picks your monster’s new family from a comparison chart.
 A few entries are blank, which just cause you to recover HP for eating the Meat.
 Supposing that doesn’t happen, the game select your new species from the family it chose from the chart.
 Each family in the game has six members of varying strength.
 Let’s call them “recolours” even though this game is black and white.
-They look the same but have different names and stats (not all of which actually appear as opponents: some are just for players!).
+They look the same but have different names and stats.

 To make matters worse, some monsters don’t give the Meat they’re supposed to, so you can end up with a downgrade just because the devs screwed up (and you can’t become some monsters at all as a consequence!).
 This was fixed in the Wonderswan and in some online patches, but we were playing with the base game.